Skip to main content

 Description

 Elm trees (Ulmus species) are deciduous trees known for their distinctive vase-shaped canopy and serrated leaves with asymmetrical bases.
-There are approximately 35 species of elm, native to temperate regions across North America, Europe, and Asia.
-Elms have historically been popular as street and park trees due to their graceful form and dense shade, though many populations have been devastated by Dutch elm disease.
+About 35 species exist, native to temperate regions across North America, Europe, and Asia.
+Elms have long been popular as street and park trees for their graceful form and dense shade, though many populations have been devastated by Dutch elm disease.
 Common species include American elm (Ulmus americana), English elm (Ulmus procera), and Chinese elm (Ulmus parvifolia).

 Elm tree illustration